krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 Licensed to The Apache Software Foundation, http://www.apache.org/
 ```

-I will not go through the source code to explain you all the details before I jump into examples.
+I will not go through the source code to explain all the details before I jump into examples.
-It's completely not natural.
-In my work I often profile applications which source code I haven't
+I often profile applications with source code I haven’t
-seen.
-Just consider it as a typical microservice build with Spring Boot and Hibernate.
+seen in my work.
+Just consider it as a typical micro-service build with Spring Boot and Hibernate.

-In all the examples I will assume that the application is started with ```java -jar``` command.
+In all the examples, I will assume that the application is started with the ```java -jar``` command.
-If you are running the application from the IDE then the name of the application is switched
+If you are running the application from the IDE, then the name of the application is switched
 from ```first-application-0.0.1-SNAPSHOT.jar``` to ```FirstApplication```.

 ## How to run an Async-profiler